mcarlson/rheses/README.md

     gem install bundler
     bundle install

+If you are on mac 10.9.x and you get an error concerning nokogiri, try this
+    sudo gem install nokogiri -- --with-iconv-dir=/usr/lib

 If you are using rvm or similar your gems will be installed in a gemset called 'dreem'.

 With jsduck installed run: